Thenupuriswarar Temple, Patteeswaram: History

 The temple was originally believed to have been built by Cholas.
 Most of the Chola temples built during the period of 866 and 1004 CE is associated with certain military events or political campaign.
 Govinda Dikshitar, the minister of Raghunatha Nayak took special interest in the temple as he was staying at Pateeswaram.
 Various bathing ghats and Pushyamandapas were built during his regime in various temples in the region.
 There are two inscriptions in the temple dating back to the 12th century.
 The first recorded inscription numbered 21 G of 1908 is from the period of Veeraprathapa Devarayar during 1199 indicating the building of a temple tank, a hall and gifts to the temple.
 21 H.08 is made during 1137 during the same regime indicating modifications done to the temple and gifts worth 9.5 velis of land to the temple.
-There are five inscriptions dating back to 16th century during the Nayak period.
+There are five inscriptions dating back to the 16th century during the Nayak period.
 One of them indicates the prevalent culture of presenting the goddess with a saree when families in the village arrange a marriage.
 Another inscription glorifies the temple and equates the holiness of this temple with Vridagiriswarar temple, Thyagarajar temple, Thiruvengadu temple at Thiruvengadu, Thiruchayakadu and Kailasa.
 There is another inscription near the Balipeeda that indicates about the prevalence of Thirunavukarasara Mutt, Thirugnanasambandar Mutt and Thirumoolathevar Mutt.
 The temple owns around 41 acres and 61 cents of Nanjai lands and 100 acre and 91 cents of Punjai lands.
 The temple was originally administered by Kumbakonam Devastana committee till 7 August 1945 when it was shifted to Hindu Religious and Charitable Endowments Department, Government of Tamil Nadu.